GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-mangrove-canopy-cover-landsat/_details.md

 ## What this product offers

-This product provides valuable information about the extent and canopy density of mangroves for each year between 1987 and 2021 for the entire Australian coastline.
+This product provides valuable information about the extent and canopy density of mangroves for each year from 1987 for the entire Australian coastline.

 The canopy cover classes are:
 * 20-50% (pale green)